Seven years ago my life sucked.

 3 Decisions that will CHANGE your Life

-Decision #1: The Decision to Show Up Fully
+Decision #1: Deciding to Show Up Fully for Yourself

 Woody Allen said it best when he said, “80% of success in life is just showing up.”
-The decision to show up fully for yourself is truly the decision to re-claim your power, and recognize yourself once and for all as the creator or owner of your life experience.
+The decision to show up fully for yourself is indeed the decision to reclaim your power, and recognize yourself once and for all as the creator or owner of your life experience.

-The way I did this was by first giving myself permission to first feel the pain of being out of alignment with the person I know in my heart I really am; and secondly, by recognizing how all the current circumstances I was experiencing in my life where the result of choices I had made along the way.
+The way I did this was by first permitting myself to first feel the pain of being out of alignment with the person I know in my heart I really am.
+Then, by recognizing how all the current circumstances I was experiencing in my life where the result of choices I had made along the way.

 Gulp!
 This was a tough, painful, but necessary first step!